Howard624/PatternAnalysis-2025/recognition/Improved_UNET_OASIS_48902665/README.md

 - Normalization: MRI pixel values are scaled to [0, 1] using min-max normalization.
 - Mask Conversion: Ground truth masks (originally 0, 85, 170, 255 for 4 classes) are normalized to [0, 1] and converted to integer labels (0–3) for cross-entropy loss.

-## training, validation and testing splits of the data
+## Training, validation and testing splits of the data
 The OASIS dataset was split according to its original predefined partition (for full MRI and segment), with the following sample counts and corresponding percentages (total samples: 11,328):

 - Training: 9,664 slices (85.3%) – Used to update model weights.